ubccr/xdmod/docs/cloud.md

 ## Getting cloud metrics data
 XDMoD provides the ability to read data from a predefined infrastructure-agnostic file format containing cloud system events.
-For OpenStack based systems we also support data ingest directly with the application of a patch that can be installed to access events via the OpenStack API and create cloud event logs for direct ingestion into XDMoD.
-The patch can be found at https://github.com/ubccr/openstack-api-reporting-patch.
+For OpenStack based systems we also support data ingest using the OpenStack API and a <a href="https://github.com/ubccr/openstack-api-reporting-patch">patch</a> to create cloud event logs for direct ingestion into XDMoD.

 ## Events needed
 There are a set of events that are necessary to be included in the cloud log files in order for the cloud metrics to display accurate data.
 Below is a list of a few examples of these events while the full list of events that XDMoD tracks can be found in the file `configuration/etl/etl_data.d/cloud_common/event_type.json`

 - Starting and stopping an instance